kammitama5/kammitama5.github.io/_posts/2021-6-12-Saturday-June-12th.md

 - I started working on some stuff in ZK Proofs, and a lot of it is in Rust, so I guess I've also been brushing up on Rust by working on this.
 It's gotten even better since the last time I really spent time in Rust, which is pretty amazing.
 Installation is a breeze now.
-- My mentor gave me a couple papers to read, so I'm looking into that, and my first task is to replicate and understand some of the code used in a paper, an really understand what is going on.
+- My mentor gave me a couple papers to read, so I'm looking into that, and my first task is to replicate and understand some of the code used in a paper, and really understand what is going on.
 A Rustacean at Microsoft already eagerly self-volunteered if I need help with Rust stuff, and my mentor and my advisor can help me with the ZKSnark and cryptography stuff in general.
 So that's pretty fantastic.

 ## This week